rmkrupp/cards/planning/files.md

  - `CREATE TABLE cards (filename, script);`

-A bundle holding every card in use by the save.
+A bundle holding every card in use by the save. `filename` is a text field and `script` is a blob field.

  - `CREATE TABLE players (id, name);`

-A list of every player and that player's numeric id.
+A list of every player by `name` (text) and that player's numeric `id`.

  - `CREATE TABLE log (player_id, command);`

-A list of every command run that modified the game state (i.e. the commands that need to be run to recreate the game) and what player ran them.
+A list of every command run that modified the game state (i.e. the commands that need to be run to recreate the game) and what player ran them. `command` is a text field, `player_id` is numeric and matches the id in players.

+ - `CREATE TABLE rules (key, value);`

+A list of every rule needed to recreate the game state with the command log.
+`key` and `value` are both textual.